 Another common serverless pain point is local development and debugging.
 How did you react to that?

 I wrote a framework called Shep that Bustle still uses to deploy all of our production applications, and it handles the local development piece.
 It allows you to develop a NodeJS application locally and then deploy it to Lambda.
 It could do environment variables before Lambda had environment variables, and have some sanity around versioning and using webpack to bundle.
 All the the stuff that you don’t really want the everyday developer to have to worry about.

 I built Shep in my first couple of months at Bustle, and since then, the Serverless Framework has gotten better.
 SAM has gotten better.
 The whole entire ecosystem has leveled up.
 If I was doing it today I probably wouldn’t need to write Shep.
 But at the time, that’s definitely when we had to do.

 You’re putting your finger on an interesting reality with the serverless space, which is: it’s evolving so fast that it’s easy to create a lot of tooling and glue code that becomes obsolete very quickly.
 Did you find this to be true?

 That’s extremely fair to say.
 I had a little Twitter thread around this a couple months ago, having a bit of a realization myself that Shep is not the way I would do deployments anymore.
 When AWS releases their own tooling, it always seems to start out pretty bad, so the temptation is to fill in those gaps with your own tool.

-But AWS services change and get better at a very rapid rate.
+But Amazon AWS services react and get better at a very rapid rate.
 So I think the lesson I learned is lean on AWS as much as possible, or build on top of their foundation and make it pluggable in a way that you can just revert to the AWS tooling when it gets better.

 Honestly, I don’t envy a lot of the people who sliced their piece of the serverless pie based on some tool they’ve built.
 I don’t think that’s necessarily a long term sustainable thing.